barchart/push-notifications-public/packages/sdk-js/docs/content/api/paths.md

 ## POST /v2/register

-> Register an device for notifications with APNS or FCM.
+> Register a device for notifications with APNS or FCM.

 **Summary**: Register Device